A Corporate Outplacement

 Consultant Gets Downsized!

-Variously described as outplaced, rifted, separated, let go, re-structured, streamlined, right-sized, notified, and downsized, my position as a Corporate Outplacement Consultant was eliminated when our international career transition company re-aligned.
+Variously described as outplaced, rifted, separated, let go, re-structured, streamlined, right-sized, notified, severed, let go and downsized, my position as a Corporate Outplacement Consultant was eliminated when our international career transition company re-aligned.
 Having assessed/counseled/coached hundreds of unemployed corporate executives for the past fifteen years, coordinated countless company downsizings, and managed a multi-state team of consultants who delivered career transition services throughout North America; I too was downsized, and entered the ranks of the corporate unemployed!

 Initially, I took job loss in stride, and continued to present myself as the same unaffected Outplacement professional who once glibly spoke with newly outplaced clients about Elizabeth Kubler-Ross’ five stages of the grief cycle.
 My flight of health lasted only about a day before I started to develop more neurotic tics than a hooch dancer in a hurricane.
 What people say is absolutely true; losing a job is never a big deal until it happens to you!